batfish/batfish/questions/Parameters.md

 * `@connectedTo(ipSpec)` indicates all interfaces with configured IPv4 networks that overlap with IPs denoted with `ipSpec`.
 For example, `@connectedTo(1.2.3.4/30)` includes interfaces that overlap the specified IPv4 prefix.

-* `@ainterfaceGroup` looks in the configured reference library for an interface group and book of the given string names.
+* `@interfaceGroup` looks in the configured reference library for an interface group and book of the given string names.

 * `@interfaceType(interfaceType)` indicates all interfaces with the specified link type.
 The types of interfaces are listed below.